Supreeth26/samsung_riscv/README.md

 The debugger will be opened in the terminal.
 Now, debugging operations can be performed as shown in the following snapshot.

+$ until pc 0 100b0 : This command says that pc starts debugging from 100b0

 ![spike debugger](https://github.com/user-attachments/assets/2e4e4848-0514-43c9-bd6a-bb0be59cac8d)

 Press enter to move into the next instruction.